teremterem/claude-code-proxy/README.md

 **A simple proxy server for Anthropic API using LiteLLM with Langfuse logging.** 🤝

-A proxy server that accepts Anthropic API requests, forwards them through LiteLLM, and logs all interactions to Langfuse for observability and analytics. 🌉
+A proxy server for inspecting Claude Code's prompts (and responses) by routing Anthropic API calls through LiteLLM and logging them via Langfuse. 🌉

 ![Anthropic API Proxy (Repurposed)](pic3.jpeg)